-Prerequisite: Prior programming course or programming experience with departmental approval.
+Prerequisites: Prior programming experience with departmental approval.

-Digital Imagery for the Web • 3 credits
+Multi-Media for the Web • 3 credits

 In this course, the student will successfully learn basic digital imagery skills and concepts as they relate to the World Wide Web.
 The student will also learn to use an industry leading photo and graphic software application such as Adobe Photoshop to create, render and manipulate digital images, logos and buttons optimized for the web.
 Students will also incorporate these items into web pages.

 Corequisite: CIS 145.